ralna/GALAHAD/doc/C/rst-dir/rpd_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are:

+		  * **0**
-		  * 0. The statistics have been recovered successfully.
+                    The statistics have been recovered successfully.

-		  * -93.
+		  * **-93**
                     The QPLIB file did not contain the required data.

 	*
 		- a_ne

-		- is a scalar variable of type int, that holds the number of entries in the constraint Jacobian matrix :math:`A`.
+		- is a scalar variable of type int, that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- a_row

-		- is a one-dimensional array of size a_ne and type int, that gives the row indices of :math:`A` in the :ref:`sparse co-ordinate storage scheme <doxid-index_1unsymmetric_matrix_coordinate>`.
+		- is a one-dimensional array of size a_ne and type int, that gives the row indices of $A$ in the :ref:`sparse co-ordinate storage scheme <doxid-index_1unsymmetric_matrix_coordinate>`.

 	*
 		- a_col

-		- is a one-dimensional array of size a_ne and type int, that gives the column indices of :math:`A` in the sparse co-ordinate, storage scheme.
+		- is a one-dimensional array of size a_ne and type int, that gives the column indices of $A$ in the sparse co-ordinate, storage scheme.

 	*
 		- a_val

-		- is a one-dimensional array of size a_ne and type double, that gives the values of the entries of the constraint Jacobian matrix :math:`A` in the sparse co-ordinate scheme.
+		- is a one-dimensional array of size a_ne and type double, that gives the values of the entries of the constraint Jacobian matrix $A$ in the sparse co-ordinate scheme.

 .. index:: pair: function; rpd_get_h_c
 .. _doxid-galahad__rpd_8h_1a55ae091188ad0d88920565549bd47451: